 The Kaiser Permanente (KP) Northern California Nurse Residency Program supports newly licensed registered nurses (RNs) as they transition to practice to one of our 21 Northern California medical centers.
-The program consists of a comprehensive evidence-based clinical orientation in addition to a 12-month transition-to-practice supported by Vizient’s nationally recognized curriculum.
-Cohorts start in the spring and the fall.
+The program consists of a comprehensive evidence-based clinical orientation in addition to nursing professional development transition to practice curriculum.

 Upcoming Cohort Dates

 Please note that these are approximate dates for cohorts 8-10.
 We will finalize the cohort dates as we get closer to the application period.

 Please continue to check here for upcoming 2024 webinars.

 - Trained in our inpatient Medical/Surgical and Telemetry units.